zigster64/datastar.http.zig/README.md

 ## Executing Scripts

-# DEV STEALTH MODE

-This repo is currently in semi-stealth DEV mode

-That means sweeping breaking changes, as we are targetting DataStar 1.0 which is only in RC release at the moment

-And ... probably a reworked http.zig as writergate changes may be implemented soon

-And ...
-Zig 15 which doesnt come out till August 2025, and has many breaking changes

-So ... lots of breaking changes, and yolo merges straight onto the master branch

-After things settle, we will do the whole documentation - CI - tests - FeatureBranches engineering goodness

-Until then - wild west development

 # Contrib Policy

 All contribs welcome.

-Please raise an issue first before adding a PR, so there is room for discussion before any code hits
+Please raise a github issue first before adding a PR, and reference the issue in the PR title.

-Until we get out of stealth mode and get into a proper engineering cycle, PR reviews will be light and easy

-Once we hit release ... expect PR reviews to be harsh and well reasoned

-If you want to modify what someone else has already worked on - by all means put in a PR to change it, but also ping them offline or put them on the review list to comment on the change

-Realistically, once code is 'merged' then we ALL own it, but try and keep others in the the loop anyway

-This is partially for common courtesy, but also for the Chesterton's Fence principle `https://fs.blog/chestertons-fence/`

-Longer term - I would like this to hit 1.0 at the same time as Zig 15 and writergate changes settle down, and then ONLY add new features to keep it in track with D* updates (or Zig / http.zig updates)

-# Maintenance Policy

-This is intended to be a professionally supported API for the DataStar community after we hit 1.0.
-Im committed to that at least, and
-I believe we have enough good ppl on the team already to provide good support coverage long term

-Its not a particulary difficult bit of code to maintain
+This allows room for open discussion, as well as tracking of issues opened and closed.

 # Advocacy Policy

 Happy to advocate for DataStar and Zig and this API very strongly

+DataStar has so many good things going for it, and Zig is a really good fit for a high performance / low resource DataStar server

-But ... we dont say anything until we have reproducable benchmarks that people can apply themselves and come to their own conclusions
+But ... we dont say anything online until we have reproducable benchmarks that people can check for themselves and come to their own conclusions

-If we do it right, we shouldnt need to sell anything - it will sell itself
+Always advocate using objective and easy to demonstrate evidence first

 # LLM Policy

 Avoid LLM like the plague please.

-By all means use it for rubber ducking, but dont trust any code it produces
+By all means use it for rubber ducking, but dont trust any code it produces, especially with Zig latest, let alone DataStar latest.

-Its just not there yet (even if it looks convincing)
+Its just not there yet (even if it looks convincing sometimes)